-Dirt, grease or mildew are the biggest elements that you’ll need to clean from your siding.
-They can originate from various sources and the amount accumulated will depend on your location and activities occurring on or near your property.
-Some examples of causes that contribute to dirty siding:
+The siding on your home can get dirty from many sources.
+The amount accumulated will depend on your location and activities occurring on or near your property.
+Some examples of causes that contribute to dirty siding are as follows.

 - dirt and yard debris blowing or splashing onto the siding

-- pollen floating in the wind and sticking to your siding
+- pollen floating in the air and sticking to your siding

 - bird or critter droppings